Anadea/anadea_blog/content/posts/how-to-build-a-real-estate-marketplace-practical-tips/index.md

       commission on property sales conducted through your platform.
 Apart from this, you can sell ad space and provide sponsored property listings that will appear at the top of search results.
+  - question: How much does it cost to develop custom real estate marketplace software?
+    answer: The cost of your project will be calculated based on many factors.
+For example, it is necessary to evaluate the complexity of your future solution, the number and type of desired features and integrations, the composition of the hired team, the tech stack to be used, and many others.
+      This is why projects’ costs can differ significantly.
+The development of an MVP can cost around $15K-$30K.
+However, the price of full-scale solutions can reach $500K and go even higher.
+  - question: Where can I hire developers to build a marketplace for real estate?
+    answer: If you don’t want to hire in-house specialists, you can establish cooperation with freelancers or an outsourcing company.
+As a rule, the first option is the best for small tasks.
+If you have a big project with specific requirements, it’s better to work with a professional software development agency with expertise in your domain like Anadea.
 ---
 The real estate industry has seen a significant shift toward digitalization in recent years and an online real estate marketplace has become a go-to resource for property buyers, sellers, and renters.
 The demand for such solutions is growing amid the overall expansion of the[ real estate software](https://anadea.info/solutions/real-estate-software) market, which was valued at $12.2 billion in 2024.
 By 2033, the market volume is expected to hit the level of $28.2 billion.
 It means that the CAGR  for the forecast period from 2025 to 2033 will be over 9%.